Morluktom/ioBroker.lg-ess-home/README.md

 **Tests:** ![Test and Release](https://github.com/Morluktom/ioBroker.lg-ess-home/workflows/Test%20and%20Release/badge.svg)

-## lg-ess-home adapter for ioBroker
+## LG ESS Home adapter for ioBroker

-Beschreibung des Wechselrichters ToDo
+An iobroker adapter for a LG ESS hybrid inverter.
+With this adapter, the status of the inverter can be read.
+It is also possible to operate the inverter.

-## Developer manual
+## Configuration
 This section is intended for the developer.
 It can be deleted later

-### Getting started
+### Getting the password

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.lg-ess-home`
+1. Download the file `LG_Ess_Password.exe` from https://github.com/Morluktom/ioBroker.lg-ess-home/tools
+1. Connect the computer to the WLAN of the LG_ESS system.
+(WLAN password is on the type plate)
+1. Start LG_Ess_Password.exe (At least .Net Framework 4.5 required)
+1. Make a note of your password

 1. Initialize the current folder as a new git repository:
 	```bash
 	git init